World Junior Teams Championship

 Zonal signifies both organization by the World Bridge Federation (WBF) and qualification in eight WBF zones; for example (2006, 2008), six teams qualify from 'Europe' defined by European Bridge League membership.
 Zones may require national representation; for example, the six European teams must represent six member nations of the EBL.

 The oldest event, sometimes called the Junior Teams without qualification, dates from 1987 with some changes in definition.
 Today that is the "open" u-26 tournament (Juniors) in contrast to the u-26 for women (Girls), the open u-21 (Youngsters) and the open u-16 (Kids).
-It has been held every two years, odd-number years to 2005 and even years from 2006.
+It has been held every two years, odd-number years to 2005, even years from 2006-2018, and odd years from 2023 onwards.
 Competitors vie for the Ortiz-Patiño Trophy, formerly presented by WBF President Emeritus Jaime Ortiz-Patiño (1930–2013) who conceived the idea while serving as WBF President in 1985.
 The even-year tournaments officially constitute the World Youth Teams Championships for so-called juniors, girls, and youngsters.
 The entries are national teams, representing countries affiliated with the WBF via membership in the eight geographical "zonal organizations".
 Moreover, they must qualify within their zones, usually by high standing in a zonal championship tournament that is limited to one team per member nation.

 The 2008 junior teams championships were part of the inaugural World Mind Sports Games in Beijing, China.
 Denmark won its second gold medal, beating Poland in the final, while Norway won the bronze.
 The 1st Games also included under-28 and under-21 team championships won by Norway and France.
 Under-21 and u-26 are part of the WBF youth program (namely, two of the three World Youth Teams Championships) but u-28 is not.
 (Note: For three years WBF has called the under-28 bridge tournaments at the first Games exceptional, and said that the quadrennial Games would henceforth feature the u-26 and u-21 categories that are now standard in bridge.